fandora-network/docs/docs/develop/data/graph-entities.md

 # Entities

-### Entities for the Polygon Root Subgraph are all listed below.
+### Entities for the fandora Root Subgraph are all listed below.

 - [Checkpoint](#checkpoint)
 - [StateSync](#statesync)